alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 ### Senders

 A Sender associated with a mux Flow through the `flow_id` attribute MUST provide Sender's Capabilities for the mux Flow and each sub-Flow making an MPEG2-TS stream using the Constraint Set `urn:x-matrox-format`, `urn:x-matrox-layer` and `urn:x-matrox-layer_compatibility_groups` attributes values matching the Sender's sub-Flows.

+A mux Sender not exposing the sub-Streams MAY omit the Sender's Capabilities for the sub-Streams, indicating that it is unconstrained with respect to the individual sub-Streams making the MPEG2-TS stream and that it cannot be constrained as no sub-Flows are exposed.

 The mux Sender MUST express its limitations or preferences regarding the H.222.0 streams that it supports indicating constraints in accordance with the [Sender Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/SenderCapabilities.md) Sender Capabilities specification.
 The Sender SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Sender's streams and sub-streams capabilities.
 It is not always practical for the constraints to indicate every type of stream or sub-stream that a Sender can or cannot produce; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.